 Preliminary assessment of the manufacturer regarding cyber security

-Contracting Parties shall appoint a Type Approval Authority or Technical Service to carry out the preliminary assessment of the manufacturer and to issue a certificate of compliance.
+Contracting Parties shall appoint a Type Approval Authority or Technical Service (referred to as the Approval Authority) to carry out the preliminary assessment of the manufacturer and to issue a certificate of compliance.

-The Type Approval Authority shall not grant any type approval without ensuring that the manufacturer has put in place satisfactory arrangements and procedures to manage properly the cyber security aspects as covered by this regulation.
+The Approval Authority shall not grant any type approval without ensuring that the manufacturer has put in place satisfactory arrangements and procedures to manage properly the cyber security aspects as covered by this regulation.

 For the purpose of part 2 of Annex 1 to this Regulation, the manufacturer shall ensure the cyber security aspects covered by this regulation are implemented.